sans-blue-team/DeepBlueCLI/README.md

 http://ericconrad.com

-Sample evtx files are in the .\evtx directory
+Sample EVTX files are in the .\evtx directory

+**Note** If your antivirus freaks out after downloading DeepBlueCLI: it's likely reacting to the included EVTX files in the .\evtx directory (which contain command-line logs of malicious attacks, among other artifacts).
+EVTX files are not harmful.
+You may need to configure your antivrus to ignore the DeepBlueCLI directory.

 ## Table of Contents
 - [Usage](#usage)